SeisComP/seiscomp/doc/base/overview.rst

    :align: center

-   Data flow from data centers and stations via plugins to seedlink and the waveform archive both providing the data to local or remote SeisComP modules or other clients.
+   Data flow from data centers and stations via plugins to seedlink and the waveform archive both providing the data to local or remote |scname| modules or other clients.

 Access to waveform data
 =======================

-SeisComP modules can access waveform data from many difference sources, such as a Seedlink server or an FDSN web service.
+|scname| modules can access waveform data from many difference sources,
+such as a Seedlink server or an FDSN web service.

-In SeisComP terminology, the data from these sources are *record streams*.
+In |scname| terminology, the data from these sources are *record streams*.
 Access to the waveform data can be configured by setting an appropriate :term:`RecordStream`.
 Read the :ref:`concept description of the RecordStream<concepts_recordstream>` and :ref:`technical documentation of the various implementations <global_recordstream>` for many more details.